Stephanie L. Taylor

 I've always been interested in how people work as well as anything that involved animals.
 These two themes in my life have been a driving force for how I practice therapy.
 Being involved with the military community has helped me gain an understanding of the culture that not everyone has.

 I received my B.S. in Psychology from Indiana University in 2015.
 Shortly after that, I moved to Texas and got my M.S. in Clinical Mental Health Counseling from the University of Texas at San Antonio in 2018.
-I am licensed as a Licensed Chemical Dependency Counselor and a Licensed Professional Counselor Intern.
+I am licensed as a Licensed Professional Counselor and as a Licensed Chemical Dependency Counselor.
 I have experience working with children and adolescents who have a history of trauma and behavioral problems especially within county and state criminal justice systems as well as working with clients who struggle with anxiety, chemical dependency, and marital problems.

 I have been doing service dog and emotional support animal consultation with other professionals since 2015.
 The need and interest in these animals have resulted in publishing the book, Animals that Heal, which covers psychiatric service dogs and emotional support animals in mental health treatment.